 The Irish take Halloween very seriously.
-From the pagan festival of Samhain to the Bram Stoker festival in Dublin ever year the Irish know how to scare the "bejaysus" out of the best of them.
-However, the Irish also known for their great sense of humor.
+From the pagan festival of Samhain to the Bram Stoker Festival in Dublin every year, the Irish know how to scare the "bejaysus" out of the best of them.
+However, the Irish are also known for their great sense of humor.

-Here are just some ideas of great Irish Halloween costume ideas:
+Here are just a few great Irish Halloween costume ideas:

 Get yourself a priest’s collar, pepper that hair until it’s gray and you’re set.

 If an extreme costume is more your idea of a good Halloween, then transform into Father Jack.

 Blacken your teeth, whiteout one eye, work on that old man scruff and fluff out your thinning white hair until it looks like you’ve been electrocuted, and you’ll have it!